 Eliminate Brake Noises Today!

 Are your brakes making noises?
 That’s their way of telling you something’s wrong!
 There are several warning signs to be aware of when your brakes are in need of repair.
 If you hear a squealing or squeaking noise whenever you apply your brakes, then it’s time to give your brakes some attention.
 Be sure to take the time to listen to the noises your car is making if any.
 That high-pitched squeal isn’t going to be heard if your stereo is blasting!
 When you don’t hear this warning sign, you will probably keep driving around like normal.
 It won’t be long before that high-pitched squeal turns into a clunking, grinding noise due to the brake pads wearing down to their limit.
 The grinding is a result of the metal-on-metal contact of the brake pad and the brake rotor.
 This can cause serious damage to your braking system and you should stop immediately and bring your car to KS Autocare.
 If you feel a vibration in the steering wheel whenever the brakes are applied, there is likely a brake repair needed.
 If the car tends to pull to the left or the right when the brakes are applied, this is another sign the brakes are in need of service.
 Preventing your brakes from getting to this point is the key to avoiding potential serious damage.
 Letting our ASE Certified technicians perform your regular scheduled brake repair will ensure your vehicle will never become unsafe, all backed by our 3 year / 36,000 mile warranty.
-Call us today here at KS Autocare 847-289-1700 to have your brake repair done today, not tomorrow!
+Call us today here at KS Autocare 847-289-1700 or visit our shop at 575 Page Avenue to have your brake repair done today, not tomorrow!